judithabk6/med_bench/docs/examples/example1.rst

 Across the module, we designate the vector :math:`w = (w_1, ..., w_p)` as ``coef_`` and :math:`w_0` as ``intercept_``.

-To perform classification with generalized linear models, see :ref:`Logistic_regression`.
+To perform classification with generalized linear models

-.. _ordinary_least_squares:

 Ordinary Least Squares
 =======================